vinceumo/todo/tutorial.md

 > Service workers are a new browser feature that provide event-driven scripts that run independently of web pages.
 Unlike other workers, service workers can be shut down at the end of events, note the lack of retained references from documents, and they have access to domain-wide events such as network fetches.
 Service workers also have scriptable caches.
 Along with the ability to respond to network requests from certain web pages via script, this provides a way for applications to “go offline”. _[w3c/ServiceWorker - Github](https://github.com/w3c/ServiceWorker)_

-This tutorial does not aim to go into depth about service workers, you can find some great tutorial and resources online:
+This tutorial does not aim to go in depth about service workers, you can find some great tutorial and resources online:

 - [How to Setup a Basic Service Worker (with Caching) - bitsofcode (Video)](https://www.youtube.com/watch?v=BfL3pprhnms)
 - [Service Workers: an Introduction](https://developers.google.com/web/fundamentals/primers/service-workers/)